-5. Gather a Content Marketing Team
+8. Gather a Team

 Keep in mind that this doesn't have to be a large team.
 For a smaller business, this might mean a team of 1-2 people who can create content and steer the strategy int he direction where it needs to go.

 If your brand is larger and has the goals of creating more in-depth content, you'll want to scale your team to match it.

 9. Be Prepared to Outsource

 Outsourcing certain areas of your content marketing strategy can help you to focus your attention on other areas of your strategy.
 According to the content marketing report, half of all B2B companies outsource some part of their content strategy.